AtiElessar/Aura-Vis/README.md

     A grant update on DB to B;
     A revoke update(att1) on DB from B restrict;
     ```
-    In the statements, A grants update access on all attributes to B but only revokes on one attribute.
+    In the above statements, A grants update access on all attributes to B but only revokes on one attribute.
 The program will not be able to handle such cases for any combination of grant and/or revoke statements.
     Therefore, if you are granting/revoking over only one attribute (or the entire relation), please be consistent.
 3. The code is case-insensitive for user, relation and attribute names.